brassington/brassington.github.io/_posts/2014-04-18-new-famous-surface.md

 {% endhighlight %}

-In the TextareaSurface function, I've defined the list of default values if someone doesn't define use an arguement.
+In the TextareaSurface function, I've defined the list of default values if someone doesn't define use an argument.
 This is an important practice, and though I've left them all blank, it would be easy to come back and set some other values as default.

 Next, use Object.create() to specify the core Surface object that you want to link as the prototype.
 This will help to extend the Surface object, allowing it to be more useful by giving Javascript another object to examine for similar properties and methods.
 We are creating a specialized surface after all:
 {% highlight javascript %}